10darts/documentation/reference/api/keys.rst

 -------------------------

 This call creates a new *key/value* associated with the device specified in the call.
-If this device has already a value associated to the same *key*, then this call updates the older value with the new one specified.
+If this device has already a value associated to the same *key*, then this call updates the previous value with the new one.

 .. http:post:: /api/v1/keys/devices/